 Lean in a little closer… I have a secret to tell you.

-The biggest mistake you can make when going to ask for the one on one is to make it about you.The biggest mistake you can make when going to ask for the one on one is to make it about you.
+The biggest mistake you can make when going to ask for a meeting is to make it about you.The biggest mistake you can make when going to ask for a meeting is to make it about you.
 Click To Tweet

 Most amateur networkers ask for a meeting like this, “Hey ____, my name is ___.
 I just started ____ and I’d really like to network with you to see how we can be mutually beneficial.”